Managing Tokens in JSON

 Adding design tokens to your Knapsack workspace can help your team define, document, and distribute color, typography, and other core styling properties to your design system users.

-Knapsack ships with its own Token Rendering Engine, but supports the same formatting as Amazon's Style Dictionary.
-If you are already using Style Dictionary, you don’t have to adjust your design token format to work with Knapsack.
+Knapsack ships with its own Token Rendering Engine but supports the same formatting as Amazon's Style Dictionary.
+If you already use Style Dictionary, you don’t have to adjust your design token format to work with Knapsack.
 Otherwise, you might need to reformat your existing design tokens to match our standards.

 Note: To make these changes to your workspace, you must be logged in and have either Admin or Editor permissions.

 In the preconfigured repository, design token data is stored in the /data/knapsack.design-tokens.json file.
 You’ll see several top-level token categories in the file by default (color, spacing, and breakpoint), each of which map to display settings and filters in the Design Tokens Content Block, per the diagram below:

 The above data + configured content block then have the following effect (showing all blue color token values):

 Add/edit design token data (local dev)